Enge Enadhu Kavithai

-Enge Enadhu Kavithai is a 2002 Indian Tamil-language romantic drama film directed by Aravind.
-The film stars Kunal in the lead role alongside Krishna Abhishek, Sriman and Rathi, while Nizhalgal Ravi and Manivannan also appear in supporting roles.
+Enge Enadhu Kavithai is a 2002 Indian Tamil-language romantic drama film directed by N. Aravinth.
+The film stars Kunal in the main lead role alongside Krishna Abhishek, Sriman and Rathi, while Nizhalgal Ravi and Manivannan also appear in supporting roles.
 Featuring music composed by Bharadwaj, the film was released to a mixed response in May 2002.
 The film's title is based on a song from Kandukondain Kandukondain (2000).
 This is Kunal and Manivannan's second collaboration after Kadhalar Dhinam (1999).

 Enge Enadhu Kavithai released on 31 May 2002.
-It became a commercial failure at the box office.
+It became a commercial failure.

 Production

 The film marked the acting debut of Krishna Abhishek, a nephew of the Hindi film actor Govinda.
 The film also marked the directorial debut of Aravind who earlier worked as assistant director in films produced by Kamal Haasan.
 The filming was held at Coimbatore, Udumalai, Pollachi and Gobichettipalayam.

 Soundtrack

 Soundtrack was composed by Bharadwaj, with lyrics written by Snehan.